 Pros

-Among different types of reward cards, cash-back credit cards can be some of the simplest to use.
+Simplicity: Cash-back cards can be some of the simplest reward cards to use.
 You don’t have to worry about converting points to currency or maximizing redemptions.
 Instead, you can simply redeem the cash back you earn for statement credits, a deposit into your bank account, or a check.

 Cons

-Cash-back cards may hold a lot of value, but that doesn’t mean they’re for everyone.
-Like any type of rewards credit card, you shouldn’t opt for a cash-back card if you’re going to carry a balance.
-These cards can charge very high variable APRs, and any revolving balance on your account can quickly turn into high-interest debt.
+High APRs: Like any credit card, cash-back cards have very high interest rates.
+You shouldn’t opt for a cash-back card if you can’t pay your monthly statement in full, since any revolving balances can quickly turn into high-interest debt.
 If you want to get any return on your spending with cash back, avoid taking on debt with your card.

-In some cases, there may be better options than cash-back cards for your spending.
-Spending caps for rewards earnings can hinder some people with very large monthly budgets, for example.
-Plus, the value you get for your rewards can sometimes increase when you opt for a rewards program with multiple redemption options.
-And for frequent travelers who spend a lot of time on the go, cash-back cards don’t offer nearly as many perks as some travel rewards cards.
-Travel cards may also have higher returns in different rewards categories that could better suit your budget, like airfare, hotel stays, car rentals, and more.
+Potentially better rewards elsewhere: In some cases, there may be better options than cash-back cards for your spending.
+Spending caps for rewards can hinder cardholders with very large monthly budgets, for example.
+Plus, the value you get for your rewards may increase when you opt for a rewards program with multiple redemption options.

-As long as you pay your balance in full and on time each month, we believe a cash-back card can play an important role for nearly every shopper — whether you’re looking to supplement the other cards in your wallet, maximize your everyday spending, or begin building credit.
+As long as you pay off your balance each month, a cash-back card can play an important role in helping every consumer save money — whether you’re looking to supplement the other cards in your wallet, maximize your everyday purchases, or begin building credit.

-Just make sure you take the time to find the right cash-back option for you.
-To maximize your purchases without adding to your budget, choose a credit card with rewards where you already spend.
-Between flat, rotating, and tiered cash rewards (and cards that offer any combination of the three), there are plenty of options that will fit your top spending categories.
+Just make sure you take the time to find the right cash-back credit card with rewards where you already spend.
+Between flat, rotating, and tiered cash rewards (or cards that offer any combination of the three), there are plenty of options that will fit your top spending categories.

 What credit score do you need for a cash-back credit card?

 Many cash-back cards require good to excellent credit, or a FICO Score of at least 670, for approval.
-If you don’t already have good credit, you may want to consider a cash-back credit card designed for cardholders who are building credit, though they may not offer as robust rewards as others.
+If you don’t already have good credit or you have a limited credit history, you may want to consider a cash-back credit card designed for cardholders who are building credit, even if the rewards aren’t quite as robust.

 Before you apply, consider seeing whether you’re pre-approved for a card, so you don’t undergo a hard credit inquiry only to not get approved.